DistributedWeb/developers.dwebx.org/docs/apis/dbrowser.ddrive.md

 ### dbrowser.dDrive.copy(src, dst\[, opts\])

 Copy a file or folder.
-Works across hyperdrives.
+Works across ddrives.

 * **src** String.
 Where to copy the files from.
 * **dst** String.
 Where to copy the files to.